Publisher Q&A: Lee Grant and Tom Williams of Timemachine Magazine

 LG & TW: Editing and curating the work of other people sometimes makes you see your own work in a different light.
 With luck you come back to your own work with a fresh, critical eye.
 But the process of editing, organising and writing often makes you energised to get back to your own work and to pursue it with renewed dedication.
 Shifting your emphasis for a time away from your own work - a kind of sensory deprivation - makes you throw yourself back into it with intensified vigour.
 And of course the magazine work can deepen your understanding of what images can do, and that influences your own creative and observational processes.

 LG & TW: We're looking at making print editions.
-The web is superb in terms of communicating with people and reaching an audience - Timemachine was born on the internet and of course this incarnation will remain - but the photograph in physical form, the print, the photobook and magazine - present and preserve work in a different way.
-In 5 years we'd like to be very much involved with the ideas and discourse surrounding photography; publishing fresh work that has impact on the eye and the mind (and the heart); commissioning incisive contemporary writing on photography and its concerns and providing a platform for new emerging photographers in particular.
+The web is superb in terms of communicating with people and reaching an audience - Timemachine was born on the Internet and of course this incarnation will remain - but the photograph in physical form, the print, the photobook and magazine - present and preserve work in a different way.
+In five years we'd like to be very much involved with the ideas and discourse surrounding photography; publishing fresh work that has impact on the eye and the mind (and the heart); commissioning incisive contemporary writing on photography and its concerns and providing a platform for new emerging photographers in particular.